grzesiek-galezowski/tdd-ebook/manuscript/280_Start_with_a_failing_test_mocks.md

 }
 ```

 This makes my second Statement true and concludes this example.
-If I were to go on, my next step would be to implement the newly discovered `Channel` interface, as currently it has no implementation at all.
+If I were to go on, my next step would be to implement the newly discovered `Channel` interface, as currently, it has no implementation at all.

 ## Summary